 Implement a Better Safety Culture

-As facility managers, one of your essential role's of leadership is developing a safety culture.
-Data reflects there is a direct correlation between a healthcare facility's safety culture and its patient safety improvement.
+As facility managers, one of your leadership roles is developing a safety culture.
+Data reflects a direct correlation between a healthcare facility's safety culture and patient safety improvement.

 Building Your Safety Culture: A Job for Leaders

 "Without this environment of trust and respect, patients are significantly more likely to experience adverse outcomes of varying degrees of severity.
 Therefore, leaders must embed this culture throughout their hospital, healthcare system or healthcare organization."

 Go Transparent With Quality Data to Avoid Future Mishaps

 Collecting and utilizing data will improve patient safety.
 Data collection procedures should be perfected throughout the professional healthcare workforce.